Ewing Sarcoma in Children

 - New treatments are being tested to improve outcome and to lessen side effects.

-What are possible complications of Ewing sarcoma in children?
+What are possible complications of Ewing sarcoma in a child?

 A child may have complications from the sarcoma or from treatment, such as: